 Kinross Wolaroi School cultivates an ethos of positive behaviour through clear expectations and the development of mutual respect between teachers and students.
-We aim to foster good relationships with students, instilling in them a sense of responsibility and self-discipline, working in partnership with parents.
+We aim to foster positive relationships with students, instilling in them a sense of responsibility and self-discipline, working in partnership with parents.

 We also aim to treat students as individuals, considering any issues related to special educational needs or disabilities, offering support where necessary and making any reasonable adjustments that may be required.
-The Kinross Wolaroi community understands that actions have consequences, and it is important that students fully understand the link between the two.